-Over the past 55 years, CEO has continued to grow, both in the number of people it serves and the range of services offered.
-Today, we work with thousands of people throughout the Capital Region, with over 15 programs creating opportunities in our community.
+Over the past decades, CEO has continued to grow, both in the number of people it serves, and the range of services offered.
+Today, we work with thousands of people throughout the Capital Region, with Multiple programs creating opportunities in our community.
+We still have those core programs of Head Start, WIC, the food pantry, and Foster Grandparents, but have added additional programs over the years like Weatherization & EmPower, Volunteer Income Tax Assistance, Community Resource Coordination, and more.
+CEO uses our Community Needs Assessment and our Strategic Plan to guide program development.